 Director and Co-Founder

-She earned a B.A. from Whitman College, and holds an M.Ed. from Bowling Green State University.
+She earned a B.A. from Whitman College and an M.Ed. in Creativity and Curriculum from Bowling Green State University.
 Janice loves contemporary poetry, growing vegetables, and yoga.
 She is married and has two adult sons and two grandchildren.